roman-milk/roman-milk.github.io/teachers-past-blackmail.md

+===

- ****** A Teacher's Past Ch.
-05 ****** bydawn1958© Please email me with your suggestions or comments.
+Please email me with your suggestions or comments.
 This episode turned out to be long so I am posting two chapters.
 Look for chapters 4 and 5.
 I am writing this story for a special reader who has given me ideas of what should happen to Kerri and I hope they like what I have written.

  A TEACHER'S PAST - A DIVERSION FOR KERRI